 While these restrictions were necessary, they do limit the options for responsible teens who want to establish their credit history early.
 As a parent, you can simply co-sign your child's card, but you also have a few other options to help your kids establish credit.

-- Authorized User – You can generally add your child as an authorized user to your account, and in some cases, you can establish a lower credit limit a secondary user.
+- Authorized User – You can generally add your child as an authorized user to your account, and in some cases, you can establish a lower credit limit for a secondary user.
 This allows you to monitor spending to the extent necessary and adjust the limit as your child shows increased responsibility.

 Meanwhile, your child has an opportunity to build his or her credit while getting an initial credit score boost from you (known as "piggybacking").
 Of course, this assumes that you have good credit.